-Cultural Control: If lawns are watered and the area covered with polythene overnight, the grubs come to the surface and can be swept up the next morning, as can the ones on the patio.
+Cultural Control: If lawns are watered and the area covered with polythene overnight, the grubs come to the surface and can be swept up the next morning, as can the ones on patios.
 Nematode preparations are now available but are only effective when the soil is moist or wet.
-If you have irrigation it would be prudent to use this prior to the nematode application.
+If you have irrigation it may help to use this prior to the nematode application.